All you need to know about exploring the iconic city like you live there

 Walking up to the Vessel we were happy to find that while the structure is closed, you can still go in and access the bottom floor.
 They have roped off the steps upwards but it's still a great free stop along the way with some really cool photo ops!

 Finding the High Line is tricky!
-We were so close but so far away and needed the app to help us get into thee starting point.
+We were so close but off track and needed gps to help us get to the starting point.
 There are many access points in the Chelsea district - mostly centered around 10th Avenue - You may enter at the main interim walkway which is located at 34th Street.
 Head to Hudson Yards, where there is an awesome eatery, the Vessel landmark, and walk up the steps to get into the old subway line turned garden walk!

 There is a pedestrian walkway above the traffic, so it is perfectly safe.
 The trek is just over a mile long, Under the bridge, Brooklyn Bridge Park sits, which great for walking, playing, or relaxing with a view.
 The surrounding neighborhood is also fun to wander = DUMBO (Down under the Manhattan Bridge overpass) which is like old NY, cobble stone, and iron posts, just the “home” feeling.
 You can walk this bridge in either direction, however the best views are going towards Manhattan.
 This area extends from the Brooklyn Bridge to the Manhattan Bridge in Brooklyn along the water and is a real treat.
 I recommend taking a subway to Brooklyn then crossing back over on foot.
 The A or C subway run in both directions and are easy to navigate.
 Get off at the High Street Brooklyn Bridge Stop and you are there!